ArdanaCLM/ardana-dev-tools/README.md

 Some useful additional parameters to use:

-    --c9                   (Deploy a SOC/CLM version 9 cloud on SLES12 SP4)
+    --c9                   (Deploy a SOC/CLM version 9 cloud on SLES12 SP4;
+                            this is the default, using Devel:Cloud:9:Staging
+			    based package repos)
+    --c9-milestone MILESTONE
-    --c8                   (Deploy a SOC/CLM version 8 cloud on SLES12 SP3)
+                           (Deploy a SOC/CLM version 9 cloud on SLES12 SP4, using
-    --c8-hos               (Deploy a SOC/CLM 8 cloud using HOS, rather than SOC, branded repos; otherwise the same as the --c8
+			    latest available build of specified milestone ISO) --c8                   (Deploy a SOC/CLM version 8 cloud on SLES12 SP3) --c8-hos               (Deploy a SOC/CLM 8 cloud using HOS, rather than SOC, branded repos; otherwise the same as the --c8